 Seattle Public Schools Middle School Math Page

 All students are able to investigate scientifically in order to construct and acquire conceptual understanding of their world, develop positive scientific attitudes, and become scientifically literate.
 This is accomplished through a collaborative, interactive, rigorous science program responsive to the needs of diverse learners.
 In addition, students discover science in their world as they work in and explore the Orca Garden.
 For more detail about science units, access the district pacing guides and standards guides linked below.
-For a basic overview, the units taugh at each grade level are listed below the link.
+For a basic overview, the units taught at each grade level are listed below.